-Physical therapists can teach you the correct ways to exercise.
-A physical therapist can move your arms and legs for you if you have trouble moving because of a medical condition.
+Recommended exercises might include water exercises to help make movement easier.
+Physical therapists can also teach you the correct ways to exercise.
+A physical therapist can move your arms and legs for you if you have trouble moving.

-Your doctor will advise you about proper nutrition and suggest proper dietary supplements if he or she believes they are necessary for you.
+Your doctor will advise you about proper nutrition and suggest proper dietary supplements if necessary.

 Published By: Healthline Networks, Inc.